Youngstown, Ohio: Sports

 Youngstown has enjoyed a long tradition of professional and semi-professional sports.
+The Youngstown Phantoms of the United States Hockey League have played at the Covelli Centre since 2003.
+The Mahoning Valley Scrappers, an MLB Draft League affiliate, have played at Eastwood Field in Niles since 1999.
+The Youngstown Nighthawks of the Major Arena Soccer League 3, play in Cortland.
+Amateur soccer club Mahoning Trumbull United SC has competed in the Northern Ohio Soccer League since 2023.
+Amateur flat-track roller derby team Youngstown Area Roller Derby was established in 2008 and plays against other teams within the Women's Flat Track Derby Association.

 In earlier decades, the city produced scores of minor league baseball teams, including the Youngstown Ohio Works, Youngstown Champs, Youngstown Indians, Youngstown Steelmen, Youngstown Browns, Youngstown Gremlins, and Youngstown Athletics.
 Local enthusiasm for baseball was such that the community hosted championship games of the National Amateur Baseball Federation throughout the 1930s and 1940s.
 The area's minor league baseball teams were supplemented by semi-professional football teams, including the Youngstown Patricians, who won the 1915 championship of the informal "Ohio League" (a direct predecessor to the National Football League), and the Youngstown Hardhats, who competed in the Middle Atlantic Football League in the 1970s and early 1980s.
 For three seasons, Youngstown was home to the Mahoning Valley Thunder of the now-defunct af2, the minor league for the Arena Football League until 2009 when the franchise ceased operations.
+In 2005, the Ohio Red Bulls semi-pro football team of the United States Football Association won their first championship.
 Local minor league basketball teams included the Youngstown Pride of the WBA from 1987 to 1992, the Youngstown Hawks of the IBA in 1999, and the Mahoning Valley Wildcats of the IBL in 2005.
-The Youngstown SteelHounds hockey team played in the Central Hockey League from 2005 until May 2008.
-In 2005, the Ohio Red Bulls semi-pro football team of the United States Football Association won their first championship.
+The Youngstown SteelHounds hockey team played in the Central Hockey League from 2005 until 2008.

 Youngstown has produced many prominent athletes with connections to the city, including former world boxing champions Greg Richardson, IBF lightweight champion Harry Arroyo, College Football Hall of Fame end Bob Dove, Hall of Fame umpire Billy Evans, major league pitcher Dave Dravecky, NFL quarterback Bernie Kosar, NFL Running back Lynn Bowden Jr., IBF cruiserweight champion Jeff Lampkin, WBA lightweight champion Ray "Boom Boom" Mancini, major league manager Jimmy McAleer, WBC and WBO middleweight champion Kelly Pavlik, legendary baseball trainer "Bonesetter" Reese, major league outfielder George Shuba, and Heisman Trophy recipient Frank Sinkwich.